News & Insights

 UX teams should work to minimize any extraneous cognitive load that doesn’t add value to your site’s end goal.
 If possible, keep your ISI & Indication paired together in an easily collapsible tray to avoid users clicking in multiple locations to increase their viewable screen real estate.

-What's the best hands-on approach to solve for your optimal user experience within your legal team’s specific parameters?
 Set up quantitative data points via Google Tag Manager (GTM) or Google Analytics (GA) insight dashboards, Adobe Experience Manager (AEM) Adobe Analytics dashboards, etc. Run Qualitative research exercises by user-testing your available layout options to gain a deeper understanding of your audience’s needs within those parameters.
 A/B test your legally approved layout options to see which improves your users’ experience.